hlfernandez/markdown-question-bank/README.md

 ```
 ````

-And then the appendix is refered in the question as follows:
+And then the appendix is referred in the question as follows:
 ```markdown
 Given the Python code from [this appendix](#code-1), indicate what its behavior and console output would be: